hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 For very large and sparsely signed zones, where the majority of the records are insecure delegations, opt-out MAY be used.

+Since the NSEC3PARAM RR is not used by validating resolvers (see [RFC5155] section 4) the iterations and salt parameters can be changed without the need to wait for RRsets to expire from caches.
+A complete new NSEC3 chain needs to be constructed and the zone resigned.

 # Recommendation for validating resolvers

 Because there has been a large growth of open (public) DNSSEC